 (1) The President, or in the President's absence, the Secretary, shall preside as Chairperson at each general meeting of the Association.

-(2) If the President and the Secretary are absent from a general meeting, or are unable to preside, the members present must select one of their number to preside as Chairperson.
+(2) If the President and the Secretary are absent from a general meeting, or are unable to preside, the members present must select one of their numbers to preside as Chairperson.

 15. Adjournment of meetings